joric/oneliners/README.md

 * https://stackoverflow.com/questions/10729909/convert-builtin-function-type-to-method-type-in-python-3

-You cannot use a self-written function like that, without skipping the first argument.
+You cannot use your own function like that, without skipping the first argument.

 * https://leetcode.com/problems/reverse-words-in-a-string-iii